Back to Blog

 3. Why do I need a SaaS help desk instead of standalone email?

 A SaaS help desk provides integrated logs, security features, and multiple channels in one place.
-It's easier to manage and ensures compliance frameworks are followed.
+It's easier to manage and ensures good security practices are followed.

 4. Is live chat too casual for serious issues?